elijahgagne/blog/content/posts/git-migration-large-files.md

 ## Create empty repos at gitlab.com and github.com

 I have already created personal accounts at gitlab.com and github.com.
-We will use GitLab are the source and GitHub as the target, but these are just examples.
+We will use GitLab as the source and GitHub as the target, but these are just examples.

 First, let's create an empty repository in GitLab.
 To do that I browse to [https://gitlab.com/projects/new#blank_project](https://gitlab.com/projects/new#blank_project), login, and fill out the following:
 - Project name: demo-large-files